DolbyLaboratories/AM-Viewer/README.md

 ### Mac OS GStreamer installation

-The easiest way is to install home brew and then use `brew install gstreamer gst-plugins-base gst-plugins-good`
+The easiest way is to install Homebrew and then use `brew install gstreamer gst-plugins-base gst-plugins-good`

 ### Linux (Ubuntu) installation